unisys12/ftpta/src/services/chaos.md

 3. Teach you and your dog how to navigate social interactions in the home when guest arrive.

 So that you and your family can have a well-mannered and behaved companion inside the home.
 This program includes:
--	12 Day Training Days
+-	12 Day Training Days, with homework sheets
 -	Must be used over 6 weeks
 -	6 Private lessons
 -	Text and email communication.